Information about services eligible practitioners and allied health professionals can provide to patients under the Better Access initiative.

 - 10 group services

-A calendar year is from 1 January to 31 December, not the 12 month period from the date of the referral.
+A calendar year is from 1 January to 31 December.

-- ask the patient if they have a copy of the previous mental health treatment plan, or
+- ask the patient if they have a copy of the previous GPMHTP, or

-- if the patient agrees, ask their previous GP for a copy
+- with the patient’s permission, ask their previous practitioner for a copy

-Only prepare a mental health treatment plan if you are the patient’s usual GP and expect to continue to manage their condition.
+Only prepare a GPMHTP if you are the patient’s usual practitioner and expect to continue to manage their condition.

 Confirming mental health items and limits